ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/packets.md

 ## SayPacket

-A @"?text=SayPacket" is used to communicate with other players.
+A @"Archipelago.MultiClient.Net.Packets.SayPacket?text=SayPacket" is used to communicate with other players.
 This is also the packet to use if you are trying to send a client command to the server such as `!release`.

 ```csharp
 public static void SendReleaseCommand()